sagarmandiya/Movie_Recommendation_System/README.md

 ---

-### In this project we build a Deep Learning based model capable of recommending movies with the help of various holistic features like IMDB rating, Genre and others, using the MovieLens_20M_Dataset.
-This is a model of a basic recommendation system.
+### In this project we build a recommendation system capable of recommending movies with the help of various holistic features like IMDB rating, Genre and others, using the MovieLens_20M_Dataset.

 ---